American Studies Courses

 Media and Race in American Society

-Introduces students to a multicultural analysis of media theory, content, and effects.
+Introduction to a multicultural analysis of media theory, content, and effects.
 Explores how racial and racist perceptions of people of color shape cultural norms, attitudes, and practices.
-Course will cover a wide range of media forms such as Hip-Hop, advertisements, movies, and reality TV.
+Covers a wide range of media forms such as Hip-Hop, advertisements, movies, and reality TV.
 General Education: Self and Society and Perspectives on Diversity.
 Introductory.

 American Leaders: A Critical Inquiry

-The purpose of this seminar is to help you "learn how to learn."
-You will be introduced to the skills and attitudes of 'critical inquiry.'
-You will be asked to learn and practice these skills and attitudes by using them in the study of an American Leader such as Eleanor Roosevelt.
+In this seminar “learn how to learn.”
+Introduction to the skills and attitudes of ‘critical inquiry.’
+Learn and practice these skills and attitudes by using them in the study of an American Leader such as Eleanor Roosevelt.
 General Education: Critical Thinking and Self and Society.
 Introductory.

 Introduction to American Government